QuantLet/SDA_2019_St_Gallen/SDA_2019_St_Gallen_PD_with_ML_and_Sentiment_Analysis/README.md

 ```

 ## Train and export the final machine learning model
-The best performing algorithm determined by gridsearch will be trained on the complete training dataset and evaluated on the unused test dataset to get the final performance evaluation.
+The best performing algorithm determined by gridsearch was large random forest classifier.
+A random forest with 800 trees and a max depth of 20 had the largest F1 score on all data sets.
+It was trained on the complete training dataset and evaluated on the unused test dataset to get the final performance evaluation.
 ```
 #train model
-clf = AdaBoostClassifier(random_state=randomstate, n_estimators=800)
+clf = RandomForestClassifier(random_state=randomstate, n_estimators=800, max_depth=20)
 clf.fit(X_train, y_train)

 #test model